top of page

 " THE BROOKLYN SERIES "

-… En 2002 une première série de 1813-blisters contenant chacun une empreinte originale a été envoyée par la poste, et dispersée ainsi aux quatre coins du monde.
+"Around and Around" - En 2002 une première série de 1813 blisters contenant chacun une empreinte originale a été envoyée par la poste, et dispersée ainsi aux quatre coins du monde selon un choix de destinataires inconnus.

 "Around and Around".